The best banks and cards for Aussie and Kiwi travellers

 ICBC Transaction AccountNew ZealandChina UnionPayDebit$4-0$12 annually for the debit card

-Westpac Electronic AccountNew ZealandMastercardDebit0 for Global ATM Alliance (40+ countries), $3 elsewherenone, but surcharge free withdrawals at Global ATM Alliance2.5%$10 annually for the debit card
+Westpac Everyday AccountNew ZealandMastercardDebit0 for Global ATM Alliance (40+ countries), $3 elsewherenone, but surcharge free withdrawals at Global ATM Alliance2.5%$10 annually for the debit card

 ICBC Dual Currency Credit CardNew ZealandChina UnionPayCredit$4 + 1.66% interest per month-0$30 annuallyonly available with an account a ICBC